s00d/nuxt-i18n-micro/docs/guide/performance.md

 - 🗂️ **Use Page-Specific Translations**: Organize your translation files by page to avoid loading unnecessary data.
 - 💾 **Enable Caching**: Make use of the caching features to reduce server load and improve response times.
 - 🏁 **Leverage Pre-rendering**: Pre-render your translations to speed up page loads and reduce runtime overhead.

+For detailed results of the performance tests, please refer to the [Performance Test Results](/guide/performance-results).